 Option 1: Request a Video Chat Agent in your language

-Tip: ID.me supports video calls in over 240 languages.
-If you prefer to verify in a language other than English, inform the Video Chat Agent, who will bring in a third-party interpreter.
+If you prefer to verify in a language other than English, let the Video Chat Agent know.

 Option 2: Use an In-Person Translator